The recording tableaux in the quantum Littlewood-Richardson map, the orthogonal transpose symmetry map, and the computation of $\mathfrak{k}$-highest weight tableaux: Preliminaries

-The \emph{reverse} \emph{row} \emph{word} of a semi-standard tableau $T$, denoted $w(T)=w_1\cdots w_l$, with $l$ the number of non zero entries of $T$, is obtained by reading the entries of its rows (excluding the entry 0) right to left starting from the top row and proceeding downwards.
-The \emph{reverse} \emph{column} \emph{word} of a semi-standard tableau $T$, denoted $w^{col}(T)=w'_1\cdots w_l'$, with $l$ the number of non zero entries of $T$, is obtained by reading the entries of its columns (excluding the entry 0) right to left starting from the top and proceeding downwards.
+The {\emph{reverse}} {\emph{row}} \emph{word} of a semi-standard tableau $T$, denoted $w(T)=w_1\cdots w_l$, with $l$ the number of non zero entries of $T$, is obtained by reading the entries of its rows (excluding the entry 0) right to left starting from the top row and proceeding downwards.
+The \emph{column} \emph{word} of a semi-standard tableau $T$ denoted $w^{col}(T)=w'_1\cdots w_l'$ is the sequence of entries obtained by reading the entries (excluding the entry $0$) of its columns from bottom to top and left to right.
+The \emph{reverse} \emph{column} \emph{word} of $T$, $w'_l\cdots w'_1$. is obtained by reading the entries of its columns (excluding the entry 0) right to left starting from the top and proceeding downwards.
 The \emph{weight} of the \emph{word} $w(T)$ is the weight of $T$.